cpmpercussion/homepage/_posts/2017-05-03-performing-with-a-neural-touch-screen-ensemble.md

 status: publish
 type: post
 published: true
+description: "Since about 2011, I've been performing music with various kinds of touch-screen devices in percussion ensembles, new music groups, improvisation"
 ---

 Since about 2011, I've been performing music with various kinds of touch-screen devices in percussion ensembles, new music groups, improvisation workshops, installations, as well as my dedicated iPad group,